SSP6904/ssp6904.github.io/content/posts/arch-linux-install.md

 ![image3](/posts/images/archlinux_118.png)

 It's time to format the partitions!
 Type these commands in.
-Remember to chnage sdX with your device name.
+Remember to change sdX with your device name.

 ```bash
 $ mkfs.fat -F32 /dev/sdX1